MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4128.html#design-goals
 Ranges (not Iterables) are copyable and assignable.
 They don't own the elements like, say, a container

+It’s been 20 years since the STL was standardized, and all I want to do is pass a vector to sort.
+Is that too much to ask?
+Nope.
+With C++20, you will finally be able to do this: https://ericniebler.com/2018/12/05/standard-ranges/ std::vector< int > v =  // ... std::ranges::sort( v ); // Hurray!

 > what it is - anything you can iterate through (docs.microsoft.com when talking about range-based for) Essentially, a range is something that can be traversed.
 More precisely, a range is something that has a begin() and an end() method, that return objects (iterators) that let you iterate over the range (that is, move along the elements of the range, and be dereferenced to access these elements).  - https://www.fluentcpp.com/2017/01/12/ranges-stl-to-the-next-level/